surajkarki66/The-killer-Project/README.md

 # The-killer-Project
-This is killer project built in HTML, CSS and Javascript.
+This is a killer project built in HTML, CSS, and Javascript.

+## To run
+Open `index.html` in your web browser.